Sakship1406/Library-management-system/README.md

 # Library-management-system

-A web-based library management system built using Django.
+A web-based library management system built using Django. by sakshi

 Installation and Setup
 Step 1: Create a Virtual Environment